 When your child's nose is stuffy, she may have trouble breathing, sleeping, and eating.
 Saline nasal drops can thin the mucus in her nose and shrink swollen airways.
 Use them two or three times per day; any more often could make her nose sore.
 Nasal saline gel can be used to calm congestion.

 Saline drops may make it easier to remove mucus from your child's nose.
-For babies, try a suction bulb.
+For babies, try a suction bulb or nasal aspirator.
 If your toddler can blow her nose with your help, give that a try.

 When your child isn't feeling well, give more drinks than usual.
 Extra fluids can thin out her mucus so her nose won't be as stuffy and she’ll cough up all that gunk more easily.

 Give a Little Honey